artur-gajewski/eassy/README.md

     $ php composer.phar install

-then run the following command:
+then run the following command to display what will be generated:

     $ php eassy.php

+when you are sure you want to generate the files, run:

+    $ php eassy.php write

 #Templates